HISPlayer/UnityAndroid-SDK/drm.md

 </p>

 ## Widevine L1
-If you are using HISPlayerSDK v4.3.2 and above, it is possible to play Widevine L1 content on Meta Quest devices only.
-It will require [**Meta Quest OVROverlay**](https://developer.oculus.com/documentation/unity/unity-ovroverlay/) that enables [**Compositor Layers**](https://developer.oculus.com/resources/os-compositor-layers/).
+If you need to play Widevine L1 content with Meta Quest (Oculus) devices, please contact HISPlayer team.

-Please refer to the following sample to set-up the project and play Widevine L1 content: [**HISPlayer Meta Quest OVROverlay Sample**](https://hisplayer.github.io/UnitySamples/#/hisplayer-meta-ovroverlay-sample?id=meta-xr-all-in-one-version)